cromachina/docs/SAI2-in-linux.md

 - Technical: Linux-wacom drivers clash with SAI in some odd way, but they work fine in other apps like Krita.

 ---
+### You open SAI while using OpenTabletDriver and it immediately has an error about WinTab API:
+Pressure and other pen functions also seem to not work.
+- Solution: Tap your pen on the tablet and reopen SAI.
+- Technical: OpenTabletDriver seems to lazy-load tablets and they do not activate until a tablet event happens.

+---
 ### The pen cursor seems to be offset a fixed distance from the pen:
 This is caused by your window system and desktop environment.
 SAI wants to draw its own titlebar and frame, and this clashes with your desktop environment's window frames.